garymooney/qmuvi/README.md

 _Arg 3:_ single qubit depolarisation noise
 _Arg 4:_ two-qubit depolarisation noise
 _Arg 5:_ list of instrument collections for each pure state.
 Instrument for note is chosen from collection based on state phase.
+_Arg 6:_ the note map to convert from state number to note number.
+Middle C is 60.

 For Example: